baruch112233/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '12-file_type' script prints the type of the file named iamafile The '13-symbolic_link' script Create a symbolic link to /bin/ls, named __ls__ The '14-copy_html' script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory

-The '100-lets_move' script moves all files beginning with an uppercase letter to the directory /tmp/u The '101-clean_emacs' script  deletes all files in the current working directory that end with the character ~
+The '100-lets_move' script moves all files beginning with an uppercase letter to the directory /tmp/u The '101-clean_emacs' script  deletes all files in the current working directory that end with the character ~ The '102-tree' script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory